gabors-data-analysis/da_case_studies/README.md

 ## Status

-The [Latest release, 0.9.0 "Ethics Gradient"](https://github.com/gabors-data-analysis/da_case_studies/releases/tag/v0.8.3) was released 14 August 2025.
+The [Latest release, 0.9.0 "Frank Exchange of Views"](https://github.com/gabors-data-analysis/da_case_studies/releases/tag/v0.9.0) was released 14 August 2025.

 Overall, the transition to `seaborn` and `pyfixest` drove most of the **Python**‑side evolution, while the **R** side adopted `fixest`/`marginaleffects`. **Stata** materials remained largely stable, reflecting a focus on modernizing the Python and R components for reproducibility and ease of use.
 No Julia yet.
 See detailes in the changelog / release notes.